dirigiblelabs/curriculum-2017/VladimirMutafov/Documentation/create_project.md

-# Create a simple project
+# Create a Simple Project
 To create a simple project, follow these steps.

 ## Context